UK and Women, Multicultural Europe, and the African Diaspora

-Earn three credits as you spend two weeks this summer in the U.K. and France in a faculty-led program, with a follow-up online course.
-The Black Women’s Transatlantic Histories course fulfills the Women’s, Gender, and Sexuality Studies major/minor elective requirement, as well as the International Perspectives general education requirement.
+Earn three credits as you spend two weeks this summer in the U.K. and France in a faculty-led program, with combined online course.
+The Women, Multicultural Europe, and the African Diaspora course fulfills the Women’s, Gender, and Sexuality Studies major/minor elective requirement, as well as the International Perspectives general education requirement.

 This course combines experiential and online classroom learning in which students engage in site visits and culturally relevant excursions to experience first-hand the subject as it manifests abroad.
 Tours of “Black London” and “Black Paris,” along with excursions to the the English and Scottish homes of Dido Elizabeth Belle (the subject of the recent movie Belle) are scheduled.